Russian Plane Crash Leaves Fifty Dead East of Moscow

 "[The pilot] told me he would attempt to perform another circle and I dictated the numbers to him - all according to procedure — and that was that.
 He confirmed the instructions, but didn't deviate from his path.
 [The crash] happened mere seconds later," Kornishin told Russia 24 TV.

 “The main version being considered is crew error.
-The so-called human factor,”
+The so-called human factor,” an investigator confirmed.

 The last crash to have killed such a large number of people was in September 2011, when a a Yak-42 plane crashed near the town of Yaroslavl, killing 44 passengers (almost the entirety of the Yaroslavl Lokomotiv ice-hockey team.)